| | Syncretism

 concerning the Godhead and to avoid what is corporeal; yet

 nothing will make me admit that this latter is a good way.
+7. I may be mistaken; we may all really mean the same

 thing but I found the devil was trying to lead me astray